 On the other hand, it is known that there are $n(n+1)/2$ phases in $n\times n$ unitary matrices.
 In such a matrix between two spinors $\bar{u}_L\gamma^\mu V d_L$, one phase is global and $2n-1$ phases can be absorbed in $2n-1$ mass eigenstates left-handed fields, say $u_L\to K^u u_L$ and $d_L \to K^d d_L$, in the quark sector, where $K^u=\textrm{Diag}(e^{ia_{u_1}},e^{ia_{u_2}}, \cdots,e^{ia_{u_n}} )$ and $K^d=\textrm{Diag}(1,e^{ia_{d_2}}, \cdots,e^{ia_{d_n}})$.
 Hence, the number of physical phases is given by $(n-2)(n-1)/2$.
-This re-phasing is done in the mass eigenstate basis and they are absorbed in the mass term and neutral currents (in the SM neutral currents, coupled with $Z$ and the Higgs $h$ are diagonal) by the mass eigenstates of the right-handed fields to keep the masses reals, i.e., $u_R\to K^u u_R$, $d_R\to K^d d_R$.
+This re-phasing is done in the mass eigenstate basis and they are absorbed in the mass term and neutral currents (in the SM neutral currents, they are coupled with $Z$ and the Higgs $h$ are diagonal) by the mass eigenstates of the right-handed fields to keep the masses real, i.e., $u_R\to K^u u_R$, $d_R\to K^d d_R$.
 Then $V\to K^{u*}V K^d=e^{i(a_{d_j}-a_{u_k})}V_{k j}\equiv V^L_{CKM}$.
-However, this rephasing does not work if there are flavour changing neutral currents or/and, as in the present case, there are more charged currents.
-In fact, in the present case there are FCNC in the Higgs sector (see Sec.~\ref{sec:yukawa}) and it is not possible anymore to absorbe the phases of the left-handed fields into the right-handed ones.
-Furthermore, if we redefine the phases of the left-handed current, in order to have these interactions as in the SM, the phases will appear in the right-handed currents.
-Hence, the $V^R_{CKM}$ mixing matrix has $n(n+1)/2$ physical phases and also there is a phase difference between the left- and right-handed currents, $\phi_q$.
+However, this rephasing does not work if there are flavour changing neutral currents (FCNC) and/or, as in the present case, there are more charged currents.
+In fact, in the present case, there are Flavor Chanching Neutral Currents (FCNC) in the Higgs sector (see Sec.~\ref{sec:yukawa}) and it is not longer possible to absorbe the phases of the left-handed fields into the right-handed ones.
+Furthermore, if we redefine the phases of the left-handed current, in order to have these interactions (since they are present in the SM), the phases will appear in the right-handed currents.
+Hence, the $V^R_{CKM}$ mixing matrix has $n(n+1)/2$ physical phases, and there is also a phase difference between the left- and right-handed currents, $\phi_q$.

 Similarly, from Eq.~(\ref{dc2}), in the leptonic sector, and in the mass eigenstate basis, with phase matrices defined $K^\nu$ and $K^l$ defined as in the quark sector, we have